Postdoctor in Cancer Research

 Subject area description

 The work includes planning and carrying out clinical studies, but also collecting information from already completed studies.
 Within the project, you will also plan, design and carry out research work aimed at studying microenvironments in tumors using cellular and molecular methods.
-Other methods include different types of DNA, RNA and protein analyses, as well as work with 3D models and clinical samples.
+Other methods include cell culture, mouse models, different types of DNA, RNA and protein analyses, as well as work with 3D models and clinical samples.
 A close collaboration will take place with our preclinical laboratory with advanced methods for the isolation and characterization of exosomes.
 The work will mainly be carried out at the Sahlgrenska Center for Cancer Research.

 To be eligible for appointment as a postdoc, the applicant is required to have a doctoral degree, a doctoral degree in art or a foreign degree that is deemed to be equivalent to a doctoral degree.
 This eligibility requirement must be met before the employment decision is made.

 In the first instance, those who have completed their degree no more than three years prior to the end of the application period shall be considered.
 Those who have completed their degree more than three years prior to the end of the application period may also be considered in the first instance if special grounds exist.
 Special grounds relate to leave of absence due to illness, parental leave, commissions of trust within union organisations, service within the defence services or other similar circumstances, as well as clinical service or service/assignment relevant to the subject area.

 To qualify as a postdoctoral researcher the applicant should hold a PhD in clinical research, biology, biochemistry, biotechnology, molecular biology or equivalent is required.
 Experience in both clinical and preclinical research is advantageous.
 A medical degree (MD) is an added advantage.
 The work takes high demands on self-motivation, independence and accuracy.
 Of great importance is personal qualities such as commitment, initiative and cooperation skills.